 libecoleis the Ecole C++ library.
 Ecole is mostly written in C++ so this is where you will find most features, rewards, observations…

 pythoncontains some Python and C++ code to create bindings to Python.
 Ecole uses PyBind to create the binding, these are all the C++ files in this directory.
 Sometimes, you may find Python code as well.
-Either this is because a feature is more natuarally in Python, or because we have accepted an early contribution that is not yet ported to C++.
+This is either because a feature is more naturally implemented in Python, or because we have accepted an early contribution that is not yet ported to C++.

 docsis the Sphinx documentation written in reStructuredText.

 examplesare practical examples showcasing how to use Ecole for certain tasks.